j2commerce/guide/troubleshooting-guide/troubleshoot-product-display-module-issues.md

 ## \[HOW TO\]Remove Compare & Wishlist options from J2Store Products Module ? <a id="how-toremove-compare--wishlist-options-from-j2store-products-module-"></a>

-Below css will hide the compare and wishlist dislaying at J2Store Product Module.
+Below css will hide the compare and wishlist displaying at J2Store Product Module.

 ```text
 .mod_j2store_products .product-compare, .mod_j2store_products .product-wishlist {